Water Feature Repair

 You didn't lose water with the pump off?

 Then you know your leak is somewhere between your pump and whatever running water source you have (waterfall / spitter / filter / etc).
 Turn your pump back on and see if you can find any damp spots or obvious spouts of water.
-This is where most leaks occur.
+This is not always possible.
+Very often there is no clear evidence of water leakage.

 Go through these spots in this order (ordered by most likely to least likely):